 Even as I write, I question the wisdom in penning this post.
 But it’s been a tough day (tough six months if we’re being honest), and I just can’t not any longer.
 I’ve kept it in for more than three years now and I finally need to let it out.
-So here it is: THERE’S NO SUCH THING AS A HUNGRY BABY.
+So here it is: a cluster feeding newborn is normal.
+Do formula fed babies cluster feed in the same way?
+It depends.
+Either way – THERE’S NO SUCH THING AS A HUNGRY BABY!

 Or, there is – but only in the same way that there’s such a thing as a tired baby or a good baby, ie. it applies equally to them all.
 Allow me to explain…

-I know it’s hard: it’s my life and I live it day in, day out, as do many other women.
+I know it’s hard, nursing a cluster feeding newborn can be exhausting: it’s my life and I live it day in, day out, as do many other women.
 It’s not for everyone, and that’s okay.
 But please do not undermine the mammoth undertaking we commit to by suggesting that our babies are less demanding than others, because in most cases that is simply not true.

 It’s demoralising and plain unsupportive.

 Cluster feeding usually refers to breastfed babies who feed on demand; formula fed babies can also cluster feed, but because they’re most often fed on a schedule instead of on demand it’s less common.
 Since breastmilk is more easily digested than formula, breastfed babies will require more frequent feeds than formula fed infants, who tend to take more milk at greater intervals.